Tony Shaffer to Newsmax: Trump Must Decide Objective for Iran

-Ret.
-U.S. Army Colonel Lieutenant Tony Shaffer told Newsmax on Thursday that President Donald Trump must decide what he hopes "to accomplish politically" with Iran as he weighs whether to join Israel in attacking the country.
+Retired U.S. Army Lt.
+Col. Tony Shaffer told Newsmax on Thursday that President Donald Trump must decide what he hopes "to accomplish politically" with Iran as he weighs whether to join Israel in attacking the country.

 The White House announced Thursday that Trump will make a decision on whether or not to attack Iran over its nuclear program within the next two weeks.